 Core beliefs shape and influence certain behaviors and also serve to rationalize those behaviors.
 Therefore, knowledge of individual or group beliefs can be useful in comprehending or making sense of their activities.
-We will use the icebera model for classifying culture to illustrate two levels of meaning, as depicted.
-Beliefs and values, portrayed by the deeper and areater level of submerged iceberg, are seldom visible, but are indicated / hinted at where US forces deploy.
+We will use the iceberg model for classifying culture to illustrate two levels of meaning, as depicted.
+Beliefs and portraved by the deeper and greater level of the submerged iceberg, are seldom visible, but are indicated / hinted at / referenced by our behaviors and symbols (top level).
+It is important to recognize, though, that the parts of culture that are not visible (under the waterline) are informing and shaping what is being made visible (above the waterline).

+In many cases, different worldviews may present behaviors that are contrary to our own beliefs, particularly in many regions where US forces deploy.
 Your ability to suspend judgment in order to understand another perspective is essential to establishing relationships with your host-nation counterparts.
 The ability to withhold your opinion and strive to understand a culture from a member of that culture's perspective is known as cultural relativism.
 It often involves taking an alternate perspective when interpreting others' behaviors and is critical to your ability to achieve mission success.